Westfield Montgomery

-Westfield Montgomery (formerly known as Montgomery Mall) is a shopping mall in Bethesda, Maryland.
-Major tenants include Macy's, Macy's Home, and Nordstrom, as well as specialty brands like Fabletics, Madewell, Vineyard Vines, and Untuckit.
+Montgomery Mall, owned by Westfield, is a shopping mall in Bethesda, Maryland.
+Major tenants include Macy's, Macy's Home, and Nordstrom, as well as specialty brands such as Fabletics, Madewell, Vineyard Vines, and Untuckit.

 History

-The mall opened in March 1968, with three anchor stores and 58 smaller shops.
+The mall opened in March 1968 with three anchor stores and 58 smaller shops.
 It was built as a joint venture between The May Department Stores Company and Strouse, Greenberg & Co., based on the design of John Graham, Jr. and Ward and Hall.
 The original anchors were Hecht's, Garfinckel's, and Sears.
 Smaller shops included a Bond Stores outlet.
-The Mall was also where longtime fugitive William Bradford Bishop bought a ball peen hammer and gas can to allegedly kill and burn his entire family on March 1, 1976.
 The old mall logo was an owl-shaped "M".

-A mid-1970s expansion included a US$4.5 million, 155000 sqft Woodward & Lothrop store and 60000 sqft of additional retail space for 40 stores.
+A mid-1970s expansion added a US$4.5 million, 155000 sqft Woodward & Lothrop store and 60000 sqft of additional retail space for 40 stores.

+On March 1.
+1976, longtime fugitive William Bradford Bishop bought a ball peen hammer and gas can at the mall to allegedly kill and burn his family.

-The renovation completed in October 1991 included new floors, brass railings, glass elevator, which was removed in 2013, and removal of all the fountains to allow for more kiosk and seating space.
+A renovation completed in October 1991 replaced the floors, added brass railings and a glass elevator (the latter removed in 2013), and removed all the fountains to allow for more kiosk and seating space.
 The grand re-opening featured a concert by Tony Bennett.
-An expansion wing featured the first Nordstrom in Maryland and the third in the Washington, D.C. metropolitan area, and Crate & Barrel.
+An expansion wing featured the first Nordstrom in Maryland and the third in the Washington, D.C.. metropolitan area, and Crate & Barrel.

 The Boulevard Cafes food court is located on the second level.